 Most weeks during term, the film club TU Film screens a new movie – showing everything from blockbusters through low-budget masterpieces to all-time classics.
 The historic Carl-von-Linde lecture theater is the venue.
 True to tradition, the club shows Die Feuerzangenbowle (The Punch Bowl) every year just before Christmas.
 This school-set German film from the 1940s has become a cult favorite with students.

-TUM’s various student bodies (AStA and Fachschaften) represent the interests of students.
+TUM’s various student bodies (AStA and departmental student councils) represent the interests of students.
 They also play a major role in shaping life on campus.
 Get involved!

-- Politics: Elected student representatives have a say in important decisions on issues such as the appropriation of tuition fees, the appointment of new professors and changes to study and exam regulations.
+- Politics: Elected student representatives have a say in important decisions on university issues.

 Student research groups